yao-creative/yiyaotan-site/content/blog/ee/startup-physics.md

 ## 1. The Topological View of the World

 - **We exist socially, experience-wise, and physically on a *topology***
-- We operate in *cognitive bios* where opinions are actually strong local views.
+- We operate in *cognitive bias* where opinions are actually strong local views.
 - Understanding locality bias and thinking in distances helps us view things in perspectives

 ---